neuertlab/TrueProbes_Data/README.md

 # TrueProbes_Data
-This repository contains the reference data used for generating and evaluation RNA-FISH probes using the TrueProbes Software.
+This repository contains the default reference data DatabaseData folder used for generating and evaluation RNA-FISH probes using the TrueProbes Software.